The Message (2025 film): Production

 In August 2024, San Sebastián Film Festival selected the film as its Work-in-Progress Latam project.

 Release

 The Message had its world premiere on 18 February 2025, as part of the 75th Berlin International Film Festival, in Competition.

 Paris-based Luxbox acquired the sales rights of the film in January 2025.

 The film was screened in Global Vision at the 49th Hong Kong International Film Festival on 12 April 2025.

 The film was presented in the Latin Horizons section at the 73rd San Sebastián International Film Festival on 21 September 2025.
 On 3 October 2025, it was presented in Panorama section of 2025 Vancouver International Film Festival.

 It was screened in Open Zone section of the 2025 Stockholm International Film Festival on 5 November 2025.
 It will be presented in 'From The Festivals - 2025' section of the 56th International Film Festival of India in November 2025.

+Distributed by BTeam Pictures, it was released theatrically in Spain on 24 July 2026.

+Reception

+Elsa Fernández-Santos of El País lauded how the film "flows between images that say more than meets the eye, without judging its characters".

+Manuel J. Lombardo of Diario de Sevilla gave the film a 3-star rating, declaring it, above all, to be a film "about the need to believe, to forgive, and to forgive oneself as the driving forces behind a certain kind of hope".